just-buildsystem/justbuild/doc/future-designs/git-gc.md

 ### New command `just-mr gc-repo`

-The multi-repository tool `just-mr` will get a new subcommand `gc-repo`, a name chosen to not conflict with the laucher functionality; recall that `just-mr gc` will simply call `just gc`.
-This new `just-rm gc-repo` command rotates the generations: the old generation will be removed and the new one will become (atomically by a rename) the old one.
+The multi-repository tool `just-mr` will get a new subcommand `gc-repo`, a name chosen to not conflict with the launcher functionality; recall that `just-mr gc` will simply call `just gc`.
+This new `just-mr gc-repo` command rotates the generations: the old generation will be removed and the new one will become (atomically by a rename) the old one.